SymbiontConjurer/docker-images/sdwebui/README.md

 ```
 sudo docker run --rm -it --init --runtime=nvidia --gpus=all --ipc=host --name sdwebui -p 7860:7860 --volume $PWD:/data symbiontconjurer/sdwebui:latest --listen --no-half --no-half-vae --precision=full
 ```

+# Notes

+This image downloads models the first time you run it (i.e., the models _are not baked into the docker image_).
+As such you pretty much always want to run with `--volume <dir>` (e.g., `--volume $PWD:/data` as in the commands above) to persist the models and any outputs outside of the running container.